 This part is for another instrument and is still current production at Roland but fits the JX10!
 The Roland Part number for the 12 way strip is 2218523802 and 7 are needed.
 It has been confirmed that these parts come from the Roland EP 760.
 They may also be in the VA3 VA5 VA7 instruments too.
 Thanks to Alun Harrison for this information.

-In USA, a great source for these parts is Full Compass
+In USA, a possible source for these parts is Full Compass

 The 7 rubber strips cost 35GBP including postage within the UK and arrived within a week.

 Tools & Materials

 - Crosshead screwdrivers – to open the JX10

 - Ruler – to hold down the dust protection strips